 A tankless water heater provides hot water when the faucet is turned on.
 Cold water flows through the heat exchanger in the tankless unit.
 An electrical element or a natural gas burner will heat the water.
 The benefit of this unit type is that you don’t have to wait for a storage tank to fill up to get enough hot water.
 The downside is that there are limits to the output flow rate of the unit.

-Tankless water heaters get rated by the maximum temperature rise that is possible based on the water’s flow rate.
+Tankless water heaters are rated by the maximum temperature rise that is possible based on the water’s flow rate.
 When determining the right size of tankless water heater for your home, you will have to evaluate both the flow rate and the temperature rise you will need.
 This will be different if you are trying to heat the water in your whole house or you’re using the unit for a remote application, for example, just in the bathroom.

 The first thing to do is identify the number of different hot water devices you plan to use simultaneously.
 Then, calculate their total flow rate, which is typically gallons per minute.
 This is the number you will use when sizing your on-demand water heater.